TharunSadula/Docker_.Net-core_Wheather_forecast_AngularJS_WebApp/README.md

-# WeatherForecast API's using .Net Core
+# WeatherForecast API's using .Net Core, Docker Image creation and Swagger for API testing

-## Cloud Computing Homework2 Weather API  Tharun Sadula

 ### Implementation Details: